firebase/functions-samples/text-moderation/README.md

 ## Sample Database Structure

-Users anonymously add a message text to the `/messages` list:
+Users anonymously add a message - an object with a `text` attribute - to the `/messages` list:

 ```
 /functions-project-12345